 Student and faculty interest in the Davidson Research Initiative (DRI) has grown enormously since the program's inception in 2007.
-Undergraduate research opportunities:

-Davidson first-years, sophomores and juniors are eligible to apply for 20 DRI Summer Research Fellowships in any discipline ($480/week, plus housing and travel/supply funds).
+First-years, sophomores and juniors are eligible to apply for 20 DRI Summer Research Fellowships in any discipline ($480/week, plus housing and travel/supply funds).
 The following designated fellowships will be available through the DRI thanks to the generosity of Davidson donors, Larry Mimms '76 and Carole and Marcus Weinstein:

 DRI Group Investigations fund small groups of students who travel with a faculty member to an off-campus location to perform field research related to their coursework.
 A class studying "post-wall" Germany, for example, traveled to Berlin for a week over winter break.
 Another group traveled to Cleveland and Chicago to study urban decline and renewal.
 Groups can also stay on campus and study an artifact, rare volume, work of art or other tangible property that is brought to the college.